-Unfortunately, childcare is not one of the more prestigious or high paying job tracks, so you want to be sure that the nanny applicant is doing this work for the right reasons and not as a default form of employment.
+Unfortunately, childcare is not one of the more prestigious or high-paying job tracks.
+You want to be sure that the nanny applicant is doing this work for the right reasons and not as a default form of employment.
 People who choose to work with children as a profession should have a natural connection with, and genuinely enjoy working with kids.
-Ideally they have chosen this work because they love it, not because they need “a job.”
+Ideally, they have chosen this work because they love it, not because they need “a job.”

 One tool for measuring a candidate could be to require answers to questions in a written format.
 This allows the candidate to reflect on why they do this work and may give them the opportunity to provide a more thoughtful answer than one they would give while being put on the spot in an interview situation.

 7. Communication Skills – Tools to Making it Work

 Effective communication is imperative when working as a nanny (or employing one) because there is no HR department to turn to when encountering an issue.

 The good news is there are tools that are specifically designed for a nanny to improve the flow of communication in even the most challenging of circumstances.